LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_04_Investigate_Message_Security.md

     - Navigate to your inbox and confirm you see the email with the subject: **Project Falcon**.

-7. In the message preview, double click the email to open it in a new window.
+7. In the message preview, double-click the email to open it in a new window.
 You should notice one of two possible messages displayed:

     **Message 1** - You'll see the OME wrapper container: